SamSabieCVK/SamSabieCVK/README.md

-# Sam sabie CVK (DIY election board)
+# Welcome to the Sam sabie CVK

-It provides protocol and infrastructure to find the result of an election fairly and independently.
+Sam sabie CVK (translated as DIY election board) provides protocol and infrastructure to find the result of an election fairly and independently.